 Teak is a good example.
 Even though there are two varieties that are commonly sold as teak, because one of them, in this case, Tectona, was historically harvested using clear-cutting methods in Southeast Asia, it has become politically incorrect in some circles to use teak for woodworking projects.

 Bald Cypress as an Alternative

 The bald cypress tree is the state tree of Louisiana and is very well-adapted for use in outdoor woodworking projects because of its resistance to water.
 Bald cypress trees typically grow in swampy areas or along the edges of rivers and can grow to be as much as 100 feet tall with trunks of five to six feet in diameter.
 Many downed bald cypress trees have been dredged from the bottoms of lakes and rivers and are just as usable as newly-felled bald cypress trees.

-Bald Cypress Holds Fasteners and Glued Edges with Ease
+It Holds Fasteners and Glued Edges With Ease

 The heartwood of bald cypress tends to be darker in color than the surrounding sapwood, with a somewhat unpleasant odor given off when working with the wood.
 It sands well, but the wood can have an almost greasy feeling, which tends to gum up sanding disks.
 Using new sandpaper and progressing through various grits, from coarse all the way through to very fine grits can produce a very smooth result.

 Assembling projects using bald cypress should be similar to other hardwoods, in that the stock tends to hold mechanical fasteners and glued edges with ease.